What's going on with the Nationals?

 What about some highlights?

-Make sure you check out FanDuel today for exciting one-day fantasy leagues!
+Don't forget to check out FanDuel.com for fun, one-day fantasy leagues!